cal-itp/data-infra/docs/warehouse/02_agencies.md

 ## Including API Keys

-If the URL for a GTFS feed requires an API key, you can include using these steps:
+If the URL for a GTFS feed requires an API key or other sensitive information, you can include that using these steps:

-* Add a unique name, and the key to [this private spreadsheet](https://docs.google.com/spreadsheets/d/1Fp7sesSMS6VOIndTLTKcyyN2qHj6najKAaN-I9_3SFo/edit?usp=sharing).
+1. Add a unique name, and the key or value to a private airtable.
+Ask on internal chat for access to this.
-* Include the API key in your url by using `{{ MY_KEY_NAME }}`, where `MY_KEY_NAME`
+2. Include the API key in your url by using `{{ MY_KEY_NAME }}`, where `MY_KEY_NAME`
-  is the unique name used in the spreadsheet.
+  is the unique name used in the airtable.
+3. Export this table as a CSV file and copy the raw contents of the CSV file.
+4. Paste the raw contents into the `AGENCY_SECRETS` GitHub secret.
+5. Add the appropriate key name in the text of a URL entry in the [airflow/data/agencies.yml](https://github.com/cal-itp/data-infra/blob/main/airflow/data/agencies.yml) file.

 Below is an example entry.